EUV-student/ebook/01-Introduction.Rmd

-# Introduction
+# Why Do This

-This is the first real chapter.
+It's free.
+It's challenging.
+It can be fun.